c-mart/intentful/readme.md

-Intentful: browser extension that provides a new approach to managing your attention and focus online.
+**Intentful is a browser extension, providing a new approach to managing your attention and focus online.**

 ## How it Works